raspberrypilearning/explore-a-3d-world/en/step_4.md

 --- task ---

-**Test:** Go to the Toolbar and click on the **Play** button to put your scene into Play mode.
+**Test:** Go to the Toolbar and click once on the **Play** button to put your scene into Play mode.
 This will simulate your scene as it would be viewed and interacted with by a user:

 ![The Toolbar at the top of the Unity Editor with Play button highlighted.](images/play-button.png){:width="400px"}